 Foreign code can set or create Prolog flags using PL_set_prolog_flag().
+See set_prolog_flag/2 and create_prolog_flag/3.
+To retrieve the value of a flag you can use PL_current_prolog_flag().

-See set_prolog_flag/2 and create_prolog_flag/3.8 int PL_set_prolog_flag(const char name, int type, ...)
+int PL_set_prolog_flag(const char name, int type, ...)

 Set/create a Prolog flag from C. name is the name of the affected flag. type is one of the values below, which also dictates the type of the final argument.
 The function returns TRUE on success and FALSE on failure.
 This function can be called before PL_initialise(), making the flag available to the Prolog startup code.